pwa-builder/pwabuilder-blog/src/docs/base_package/webapp-to-pwa.md

 ---
 layout: doc
-title: Converting your web app to a Progressive Web App
+title: Converting your web app to a Progressive Web App with PWABuilder
-excerpt: You've successfully generated a web manifest and service worker for your web app
+excerpt: PWABuilder can help you generate the basic technical requirements....
-description: You've successfully generated a web manifest and service worker for your web app.
-Once you add these to your app, you'll be a PWA!
+description: PWABuilder can help you generate the basic technical requirements to convert your web app to a PWA, a web manifest and a service worker.
-date: 2021-06-24
+date: 2021-09-08
-updatedDate: 2021-06-24
+updatedDate: 2021-09-08
 trending: false
 featured: true
 recommended: true